Discover Budapest’s hidden gems around the Duna-Ipoly National Park

 Coach house in Budafok: M V type (BBVV) locomotivePhoto: Norbert Hartyányi/We Love Budapest 9 pictures

-The tour continues along narrow passages with gigantic cracks towering above us, from which water keeps dripping on our heads thanks to the cave’s very high moisture content, causing the floor to be wet everywhere.
-With a steady temperature of about 12 degrees Celsius all year round, anyone who heads down here are recommended to dress warmly, even during hot summer days.
-As we navigate between hidden halls of varied sizes, spectacular calcite plates turn heads along the journey, and we see crystals sparkling around us as the tour guide’s flashlight illuminates the walls.
+The tour continues along narrow passages with gigantic cracks towering above, from which water keeps dripping down thanks to the cave’s high moisture content, causing the floor to be wet everywhere.
+With a steady temperature of about 12 degrees Celsius all year round, anyone who heads down here is recommended to dress warmly, even during hot summer days.
+As you navigate between hidden halls of varied sizes, spectacular calcite plates turn heads along the journey, and you see crystals sparkling around you as the tour guide’s flashlight illuminates the walls.
 Besides this glittering highlight, plenty of other attractions await visitors throughout the tour, including cauliflower-shaped stones, artificial stalagtites, and an area even deeper under the ground with outstanding acoustics.

 Photo: Norbert Hartyányi/We Love Budapest 4 pictures

-Finally, when we emerge from the subterranean realm, an interactive exhibition completes our visit, where bilingual information boards provide additional guidance to visitors about Hungary’s caverns and the Szemlő-hegyi Cave, while a small souvenir shop sells various keepsakes, including jewelry and diverse figurines.
+Finally, when you emerge from the subterranean realm, an interactive exhibition completes your visit, where bilingual information boards provide additional guidance to visitors about Hungary’s caverns and the Szemlő-hegyi Cave.
+A small souvenir shop sells various keepsakes, including jewellery and diverse figurines.
 Log onto the official website for more information.

-Here we discover a rustic facility amid a wooded valley that serves as the Pál-völgyi visitors’ center, where amateur spelunkers from around the world gather for daily tours in a few nearby caves.
-Just a few steps away from this quaint cottage, a pair of easily accessible paved caverns with artificial lighting welcome visitors as young as five for educational tours, highlighting another “underground flower garden” of enchanting mineral formations and gypsum crystals, as well as calcite and barite crystals alongside plenty of stalactites and stalagmites.
-These three-hour tours are welcoming for almost everyone – even those with claustrophobia – and are frequently offered in Hungarian; while foreigners can join those excursions, basic 50-minute English-language tours are also offered; check out this website for more details.
+Here you discover a rustic facility amid a wooded valley that serves as the Pál-völgyi visitor centre, where amateur spelunkers from around the world gather for daily tours in a few nearby caves.
+Just a few steps away from this quaint cottage, a pair of easily accessible paved caverns with artificial lighting welcome visitors as young as five for educational tours, highlighting another underground flower garden of enchanting mineral formations and gypsum crystals, as well as calcite and barite crystals alongside plenty of stalactites and stalagmites.
+These three-hour tours accommodate almost everyone – even those with claustrophobia – but are usually offered in Hungarian.
+While foreigners can join those excursions, basic 50-minute English-language tours are also offered; check out this website for more details.

 This three-hour adventure-caving experience is more of a physical escapade than an easygoing tour, but these active spelunking excursions frequently end up being a highlight of Budapest visits; check out this website for English-language details about adventure caving, and see the park’s official website for general information.